dzid26/StepperServoCAN/README.md

 - A4950 current drivers (integrated mosfets) - **IMPORTANT** - do not back drive the motor without the [board modification](https://github.com/dzid26/RetroPilot-SERVO42B/wiki/Board-BEMF-protection-mod)

 ## Firmware
+- It uses Platformio build system, to configure, upload and debug the program
 - Uses ST's (old) Standard Peripheral Library (src/lib) for registers configuration
 - CAN handling c-code is generated from dbc file using cantools.
 See `generate_Msg.sh`
-- It uses Platformio to build, upload and debug the program
-- User can interract with Function buttons (F1 and F2) and Reset button (Rst) or via debug virtual serial, aka semihosting
+- User can interact with the program using Function buttons (F1 and F2) and Reset button (Rst)

 ### Build and upload
 - Specify your programming dongle in `firmware/platformio.ini` - default is stlink